Fethi Okyar: Early life

 Ali Fethi (Okyar after 1934) was born in the Ottoman town of Prilep in Manastir Vilayet (present-day North Macedonia) to an Albanian family.
 His father was İsmail Hakkı Bey, a civil servant in the Ministry of Foreign Affairs who died when Ali Fethi was young.
-His uncle Müderris İbrahim Ethem Efendi, who was the Governor of Manastır at the time, helped to complete his education.
+His uncle Müderris İbrahim Edhem Efendi, who was the Governor of Manastır at the time, helped to complete his education.

 He attended the Monastir Military High School, where he was a friend of Mustafa Kemal (Atatürk), helping him with French and introducing him to French political thought.
 Politics began to interest him during this period, as he began reading Namık Kemal's works.
 Fethi entered the Military Academy with Kemal in 1898.
 There he befriended figures like Ali Fuat (Cebesoy), Şevket, Cafer Tayyar (Eğilmez), Kara Vasıf, and Mürsel.
-He went further into dangerous literature, reading books smuggled into the country by Committee of Union and Progress.
+He went further into dangerous literature, reading books smuggled into the country by the Committee of Union and Progress.
 He had the opportunity to read the works of Montesquieu, Voltaire, Rousseau, Mirebeau, and Robespierre.
 Tevfik Fikret's works were also among those read.
 With the impressions these works left on his own worlds; he joined in the discussions he had with his friends about exile, oppression, and freedom.
 After graduating from the Harbiye with the rank of "Infantry Lieutenant" in 1900, he continued his education in the War Institute, graduating top of his class in 1903.

 Career in the Ottoman Empire

-In 1904, Fethi began his duty as a staff captain in the Third Army in Salonika in the 13th Cavalry Regiment.
-During his internship training he came face to face with Bulgarian, Serbian, and Greek chetas and committee units.
-He was promoted to the rank of Kolağası in 1906.
-On 30 April 1906 he was appointed as an assistant course supervisor at the Edirne War School, despite his wishes.
-He was soon appointed to Third Army's Mahçova (Metsovo) Greek Border Zone Command in August 1906.
-On 1 March 1907 he was appointed to the Salonika Eastern Railway Line Inspectorate.

-While on the staff of the Third Army Marshal İbrahim Pasha, he played an important role in the clashes with Greek committee bands, which became more active after the Reval meeting between King Edward VII and Tsar Nicholas II, and in Strebne.
-Upon the suggestion of Rumelia Inspector Hüseyin Hilmi Pasha, he was appointed as the commander of the Salonika Gendarmerie Officer's School on 21 March 1908 and promoted to the rank of "Major".
+In 1904, Fethi was assigned as a staff captain in the Third Army in Salonika.
+During his internship training he faced off against Bulgarian, Serbian, and Greek chetas in the Macedonian Struggle.
+In the summer of 1906 he was sent to Third Army's Mahçova (Metsovo) Greek Border Zone Command after he was appointed a teaching role at the Edirne War School he didn't want.
+In March 1907 he was appointed to the Salonika Eastern Railway Line Inspectorate.
+Upon the suggestion of Rumelia Inspector Hüseyin Hilmi Pasha, he was appointed as the commander of the Salonika Gendarmerie Officer's School on 21 March 1908 and promoted to Major.